 Mounted Weapons Lessons

 We use mounted martial arts, focusing on mounted fencing and garrocha, both for riders interested in these art expressions and for riders who are struggling with independence in the seat.
 These lessons utilize dressage patterns but incorporate the “weapons” either as tools to improve the use of the seat or simply for the practice.
-We have plastic and nylon wasters available for use, and we are happy to work with sparring pairs.
+We have foam, plastic, and nylon swords available for use, and we are happy to work with sparring pairs.

 Work in-hand Lessons